Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Introduction

 \subsection{Contributions}

 In this work, we study the minimax problem with coupled linear constraints \eqref{eq:minmax-coupled}.
-Our main contributions are listed below: \begin{itemize} \item We first identify relationships between \eqref{eq:minmax-coupled} and a number of its variants, and show that even when $f(\x,\y)$ is strongly-convex in $\x$ and strongly-concave in $\y$, the well-known max-min inequality does not hold true.
-Additionally, we show that \eqref{eq:minmax-coupled} and its variants are NP-hard in general. \item We develop a duality theory under the assumption that the objective $f$ is strongly concave w.r.t $\y$.
+Our main contributions are listed below:

+$\bullet$ We first identify relationships between \eqref{eq:minmax-coupled} and a number of its variants, and show that even when $f(\x,\y)$ is strongly-convex in $\x$ and strongly-concave in $\y$, the well-known max-min inequality does not hold true.
+Additionally, we show that \eqref{eq:minmax-coupled} and its variants are NP-hard in general.

+$\bullet$ We develop a duality theory under the assumption that the objective $f$ is strongly concave w.r.t $\y$.
 Specifically, we define three different dual problems, identify the conditions under which strong duality holds, and establish the equivalence of their solutions to that of the original primal problem.

-\item Using the proposed dual problems, we develop solution methods for problem \eqref{eq:minmax-coupled}, under two different settings where $f$ is either non-strongly-convex or strongly-convex in $\x$.
-Then, we develop an algorithm for computing stationary points, and analyze its theoretical properties.

-\item We conduct a number of experiments which show that the proposed algorithms generate effective attacks for the minimum cost network flow problem.